alekssadowski95/OpenPartsLibrary/README.md

 Complete BOMs can be downloaded as one package, including available CAD files and hardware BOM data.

 This makes it faster to move from a reusable module in the library to a working FreeCAD assembly, procurement request, or manufacturing handoff.

-## Part Usage Lookup

-OpenPartsLibrary shows where a specific part is used across BOMs.

-This helps engineers understand which modules depend on a part, avoid duplicate decisions, and assess the impact of changing a component.

 ## My Bill Of Materials